-6 Ways to Address Barking for Attention
+6 Ways to Stop Your Dog Barking for Attention

 Picture this: You’re trying to work from your flat on a sunny Friday, the laptop’s open, and you have a hot cup of kopi ready for a productive morning.
-But then your dog starts barking… and barking… and barking some more—he wants your attention or to initiate play.
+But then your dog starts barking… and barking… and barking some more.
+He wants your attention or to initiate play.
 It’s like he knows when you need to get work done and acts up just then.

 You give in just to make it stop, and now you’re stuck in a never-ending loop.
 Sound familiar?
 You’re not alone.
 Demand barking (when dogs bark specifically for attention or play) is a common frustration for many dog guardians, but the good news is, there are ways to tackle it that don’t involve the age old advice of “just ignore it” leaving you to tear your hair out.
 Here are six strategies that can help you and your pup find some peace and quiet.